 What do you do as a legal assistant?

-Legal assistants help lawyers prepare for cases, including maintaining files, arranging evidence for trials, and filing briefs.
+Legal assistants help lawyers prepare for cases by maintaining files, arranging evidence for trials, and filing briefs.

 What is the difference between a legal assistant and paralegal?